alibakh62/Deep-RL/notes/intro_deep_RL/3_RL_framework.md

 **What do we mean when we talk about RL in general?**

 Sort of the same thing described in the puppy example.
 In particular, the RL framework is characterized by an **agent learned to interact with its environment**.

-- We assume that time evolves in discrete time steps.
+Therefore, the summation from previous section, - We assume that time evolves in discrete time steps.
 At the initial time step, the agent observes the environment.
 You can think of this observation as a situation that the environment presents to the agent.
 - Then, it must select an appropriate action in response.
 Then, at the next time step in response to the agent's action, the environment presents a new situation to the agent.
 - At the same time, the environment gives the agent a reward which provides some indication of whether the agent has responded appropriately to the environment.
 - Then, the process continues where at each time step, the environment sends the agent an observation and reward.